Legacy (The Bear)

 "Legacy" is the seventh episode of the third season of the American television comedy-drama The Bear.
 It is the 25th overall episode of the series and was written by series creator Christopher Storer and directed by executive producer Joanna Calo.
 It was released on Hulu on June 26, 2024, along with the rest of the season.

 The series follows Carmen "Carmy" Berzatto, an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.

-In the episode, Sydney gets a new offer from Adam Shapiro, while the kitchen is forced to hire Mikey's old staff to help them.
+In "Legacy," after the announcement of Chef Terry's retirement, Sydney gets a new offer from Adam Shapiro, who is attempting to pivot his career with backing from Ever's original investors.
+Tina tells Louie's birth story, Richie tells Evie's birth story, Carmy talks to Marcus and Sydney about family trees, some of Pop and Mikey's Original Beef guys rejoin the gang, and Sugar goes into labor.

 Plot

 At an Al-Anon meeting, Carmy (Jeremy Allen White) listens as an attendee questions the value of apologies when one still has to deal with the consequences.
 Another attendee replies that the longer it takes to apologize to someone, the more painful it will be for the person to truly move on with their life.
 As Carmy considers this, he thinks about his relationship with Claire (Molly Gordon).

 Sydney (Ayo Edebiri) meets again with Adam (Adam Shapiro), who reveals he is opening his own restaurant that plans to differentiate itself from Ever.
 He offers her the position of CDC, where she could earn more money than her salary at The Bear.
 Sydney strongly considers the offer, especially after she realizes that Carmy is undercutting her authority in the kitchen.
 Marcus (Lionel Boyce) finds a photo of Carmy with other high-level chefs, and Carmy explains that the collaboration between chefs is essential to build a "legacy", wherein they can mentor each other and share their recipes.
 As the previous chefs gave something to Carmy, Carmy wants to do the same with his successor.

 The Bear rehires some of Mikey's old staff to help Ebra run the sandwich window, with Ebra (Edwin Lee Gibson) finding the joy in his work again in the process.
 Despite being due to give birth, Natalie (Abby Elliott) offers to go to Restaurant Depot to buy C-folds and other essential items for the kitchen.
 As the heavily pregnant Sugar is loading her car, her labor begins.